 Example 2 - The Lévy-Flight Model.
-Evidence accumulator models (EAMs) describe (perceptual) decision making by a set of neurocognitively motivated parameters (36).
-EAMs are most often applied to choice reaction times (RT) data to obtain an estimate of the neurocognitive processes governing observed RT distributions in human and animal participants.
-Most EAM variants share four underlying assumptions: i) information about a stimulus (response option) is accumulated continuously through time; ii) stochasticity in the form of noisy accumulation ensures variability; iii) empirical response times can be decomposed into a decision time component and a non-decision time component accounting for pre-decisional perceptual (encoding time) and post-decisional motor processes (response execution); and iv) a decision is met when the activation of an accumulator exceeds a threshold.
+Evidence accumulator models (EAMs) describe human decision making by a set of neuro-cognitively motivated parameters (36).
+EAMs are most often applied to choice reaction times (RT) data to obtain an estimate of the neurocognitive processes governing observed RT distributions in human (or animal) participants.
+Most EAM variants share four underlying assumptions: i) information about a stimulus (response option) is accumulated continuously through time; ii) stochasticity in the form of noisy accumulation ensures variability; iii) empirical response times can be decomposed into a decision time component and a non-decision time component accounting for pre-decisional perceptual (encoding time) and post-decisional motor processes (response execution); and iv) a decision is met when the activation of an accumulator reaches an upper or lower threshold.
 In its most general formulation, the forward model of EAMs takes the form of a stochastic differential equation given by (4):

 214